njeanselme/feed-to-csp/README.md

 ## Installation:

-Modify api keys and palo alto url in the config.yml file
+Modify fortinet, palo alto, tide and csp api keys and palo alto url in the config.yml file